DevelopmentAnything/COI-Extended/README.md

+This is the waste code archive.

+This mod was originally created by Keranik, who has a weird personality, a crazy temperament, doesn't know how to use a git, values personal interests, and can't communicate.

+Code extraction and new open source project work will be done.

 # COI: Extended

 Captain of Industry: Extended is a modification for Captain of Industry that adds many new features to the game.